Alumet/Astro-Fuel/Target-Selection/README.md

 #####1_Dat_prepartion.py

-Extract asteroid from database and add the corresponding Delta-V required to rendezvous form LEO
+Extracts asteroid from database and add the corresponding Delta-V required to rendezvous from LEO

 #####2_Dv_geosta_calculator.py